pokowaka/stable-diffusion/README.md

 ## inpainting

-- `inpaint_gradio.py` can fill masked parts of an image based on a given prompt.
-It can inpaint 512x512 images while using under 4GB of VRAM.
+- `Inpainting` can fill masked parts of an image based on a given prompt.
+It can inpaint 512x512 images while using under 2GB of VRAM.

 - To launch the gradio interface for inpainting, run `python optimizedSD/inpaint_gradio.py`.
 The mask for the image can be drawn on the selected image using the brush tool.